botdanielx/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Numbers are separated by a comma followed by a space.
 Numbers are displayed in the same order as they are stored in the array.
-9-strcpy.c: C function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-Returns the pointer to dest.
+9-strcpy.c Write a function that convert a string to an integer..

 100-atoi.c: C function that converts a string to an integer without using long, new variable arrays, or hard-coded special values, as follows:

 The number in the string can be preceded by an infinite number of characters.